benjamin-heasly/openhds-rest/src/main/resources/documentation/domain-model-overview.md

 ___
 ####Relationship
-(child of AuditableCollectedEntity)
+(child of `AuditableCollectedEntity`)
 #####What is it?
-A Relationship models the relationship between two individuals.
-Specifically it models the relationship between an individual and the head of household that the individual is a part of.
+A `Relationship` models the relationship between two `Individual`s.
+Specifically it models the relationship between an `Individual` and the head of household that the `Individual` is a part of.
 ######Dependencies
 + FieldWorker
 + Individual